ivpn/ivpn.net/src/content/pages/knowledgebase/general/how-can-i-connect-to-the-multihop-network.md

 Below, is an example of the OpenVPN Multi-hop connection config file with Entry server in Ukraine and Exit server in Austria:

 ![](/images-static/uploads/openvpn-multihop.png)

+### Obfsproxy (via OpenVPN)

+Obfsproxy changes the way the VPN packets look and can offer a way through restrictive networks.
+Follow all of the step for OpenVPN above with one change: add one to the **MultiHop Port** number from the [server status](/status/) page.

+For example, to exit in Austria using obfsproxy, use port `25602` (instead of `25601` for standard Multi-hop).